yicone/arduino_nulllab/README.md

 - Open *Tools->Board:...->Boards Manager*

-- Find arduino_nulllaba by typing 'ch' into the search line
+- Find arduino_nulllaba by typing 'nulllab' into the search line

 * Click on the list entry
 * Click on *Install*.